aarontinn13/MPCS-51083/hw1/README.txt

      thus it is best to view the document via the terminal by using cat command, or view the clean_session.txt directly which has the symbols removed.

-    - There should be 4 commands seen in the ssh_session.txt.
+    - There should be 4 commands seen in the ssh_session.txt / clean_session.txt.
 Just in case I will paste them below:

         aws ec2 run-instances --image-id ami-0ce8936181a9b7073 --count 1 --instance-type t2.nano --key-name atinn
         --security-groups mpcs